-If you are 59 years and under, you can get travel protection for trips of up to 365 days or less.
-If you’re older, you can purchase travel insurance for trips of 182 days or less (212 days or less if you’re a resident of Ontario, Manitoba or British Columbia).
+If you are 59 years and under, you can get travel protection for trips of up to 365 days.
+If you’re 60 years of age or older, you can purchase travel insurance for trips of 182 days or less (212 days or less if you’re a resident of Ontario, Manitoba or British Columbia).

 There are also options for extending your coverage for up to two years while travelling.
 To find out more about your extension options, you can give our Customer Service team a call at 1-855-929-TUGO, or email firstname.lastname@example.org.

 In the event of an emergency, where can I go for treatment?

 Your travel insurance policy gives you the freedom to choose, meaning, you can seek medical attention from any provider.

 If you’d like assistance with finding a facility, your provider should assist you both prior to and after departure.
 We suggest that you give your travel insurance provider a call while on your trip.
 This way they can get an area or zip code to locate a provider nearby, instead of something that may be 10 miles away.